Conqueror's Blade

-Conqueror's Blade is a free-to-play, massively multiplayer online real-time tactics game developed by Chinese studio Booming Games, published by Mail.ru in Russia and My.com in Europe and North America and published by Booming Games in South America, MENA (North Africa and Middle East), Asia and Pacific.
+Conqueror's Blade is a free-to-play, massively multiplayer online real-time tactics game developed by Chinese studio Booming Games, published by Mail.ru in Russia, by My.com in Europe and North America and by Booming Games in South America, MENA (Middle East and North Africa), Asia and Pacific.
 It is set in an open world inspired by medieval and feudal civilizations, and centers around siege combat, commanding units in real-time, and seizing territory from other players in online battles.

 Gameplay

-Conqueror's Blade features turn-based strategy and real-time tactics gameplay in online battles, similar to the Total War or Command & Conquer series.
+Conqueror's Blade features turn-based strategy, and real-time tactics gameplay in online battles, similar to the Total War or Command & Conquer series.
 Players can directly take control of a warlord, who will issue orders to regiments that follow them into battle.